 Soft or Downy Agrimony is a native erect perennial growing to 3-1/2 feet high on stems that are usually unbranched and that are covered with short dense glandular hairs that are usually non-glistening.
 Total stem height of plants in the Garden is usually not over two to three feet.

-The leaves are pinnately-divided into 5 to 13 coarse toothed leaflets, of uniform shape; except for the terminal leaflet, which is the largest, they are paired.
+The leaves are pinnately-divided into 5 to 13 coarse toothed leaflets, of uniform shape; except for the terminal leaflet, which is the largest, the leaflets are paired.
 The leaflets are smaller toward the base of the leaf and there are 1 to 3 pairs of minor secondary leaflets in between regular leaflet pairs on the larger leaves.
 (See photo below.)
 Upper leaves have fewer leaflets, lower stem leaves have the most leaflets.
-Each leaflet is elliptic to narrowly elliptic to lanceolate in shape.
-Each leaf has a stipule with pointed teeth that surrounds the stem.
+Each leaflet is elliptic to narrowly elliptic to lanceolate (broadest below the middle) in shape.
 The upper surface of the leaflets is a dark green, without hair, and the underside is paler with fine glandular hair that is usually non-glistening.
 Veining is conspicuous.
+Each leaf has a stipule with pointed teeth that surrounds the stem.

 The inflorescence is a spike-like raceme, held above the leaves, of interrupted clusters of short-stalked flowers that are usually alternate on the raceme.
 The raceme stalk is also hairy and at flowering time it tends to lean over.

 Flowers: Each flower is very small, about 1/3 inch wide when open, with a yellow corolla of 5 petals that spread outward, each petal slightly notched at the rounded tip.
-There are 5 to 15 stamens (usually around 10) ending in yellow anthers (orange at maturity) and 2 styles (from two carpels) that protrude from a yellowish-green nectar ring (an annular disc) in the center.
+There are 5 to 15 stamens (usually around 10) ending in yellow anthers (orange at maturity).
+Two styles (from two carpels) protrude from a yellowish-green nectar ring (an annular disc) in the center.
 The calyx has five green pointed sepals.
 Small leaf-like bracts subtend each flower.

 Seed: Once the flower is pollinated, the fruiting hypanthia elongates.
 It is shaped turbinate to campanulate (bell-shaped), green initially; the top is surrounded at the widest center diameter by a fringe of 3 to 4 rows of long hooked bristles.
 The hypanthia itself is 1.9 to 4.5mm long and 2 to 4.6mm wide, is ridged and the ridges are sparsely hairy.
 The seeds are achenes and as the seed forms, the head nods downward.
 In the fall the hooked bristles become tough and stick to clothing.